JofArnold/no-css/PROPOSAL.md

 ### Media queries are mobile first

 E.g. desktop would be achieved by a class like `md5-l` meaning "apply 5th margin value above large width" as opposed to `md5-mobile` meaning "apply 5th margin up to the maximum mobile size"

+### No nested/child/sibling selectors?
+(Except pseudo classes)

+Not sure about this one...

+### All native styled stripped by default?

+### How should it handle leakage from third-party style sheets?